dagboujhatem/TypeScript-EcmaScript/TypeScript/project-1/README.md

 ## About this project:

 In this project, you can learn how to use typescript in your computer in order to create a modern Web application.

+In this project we have created an application that allows to increment a counter having by default the value 0.

 ## Steps to create this project:
 1. Créer un projet nodejs avec la commande `npm init -y`.